thomlake/pytorch-attention/README.md

 Attention is used to focus processing on a particular region of input.
-The `attend` function provided by this package implements the most common attention mechanism [[1](#1), [2](#2), [3](#3)], which produces an output by taking a convex combination of value vectors with weights from a scoring function operating over pairs of query and context vectors.
+The `attend` function provided by this package implements the most common attention mechanism [[1](#1), [2](#2), [3](#3)], which produces an output by taking a weighted combination of value vectors with weights from a scoring function operating over pairs of query and context vectors.

 Given query vector `q`, context vectors `c_1,...,c_n`, and value vectors